wafflespeanut/scripts/Encryption/README.md

 It's quite straight-forward (easy to understand).
 And, it's built by a lot of helper functions, for improving readability.
 While it's me, who wrote all the helper functions, the sieve() for generating primes was borrowed from rosettacode.org (as I didn't find my sieve "elegant").

+CURRENT PURSUIT: Encryption starts with the same initial state.
+Trying to add a few random procedures, so as to give different outputs each time.

 How it works?
 ======
 - The pursuit began with dissolving the key into the phrase with the help of prime numbers.
 The sieve() of Eratosthenes looked elegant for my purpose.